 Mayors' Monarch Pledge

 Mayor McNamara was invited to take the National Wildlife Federation's Mayors' Monarch Pledge Challenge by a group of second grade students at Conway Elementary School.
-At the April 1, 2020 City Council meeting, the Mayor will proclaim April 1, 2020 as Mayors' Monarch Pledge Day and encourage all residents of Escondido to take steps to increase the planting of milkweed and nectar plants to preserve and strengthen the monarch butterfly population.
+At a future City Council meeting, the Mayor will proclaim Mayors' Monarch Pledge Day and encourage all residents of Escondido to take steps to increase the planting of milkweed and nectar plants to preserve and strengthen the monarch butterfly population.
 Learn more about the pledge.

 Park Clean-Up Events

 Want to help keep our parks and City clean and thriving?
 Volunteer for a clean-up event.